mesketh/Gradle2MavenPlugin/README.md

-# IntelliJ LivePlugin - Gradle dep to Maven dep translator
+# :electric_plug: IntelliJ LivePlugin - Gradle dep to Maven dep translator

 __Problem__: I sometimes need to copy dependencies from Gradle projects quickly to a Maven project.